microsoft/YamUI/src/components/Text/Text.md

 <div>
   <p>
     <Text>
-      The <strong>&lt;Text /&gt;</strong> component renders its children in a <strong>span</strong>.
+      The <strong>Text</strong> component renders its children in a <strong>span</strong>.
 It's a convenient way to render a piece of text with a specific size.
 Text will support more options in the future.
     </Text>
   </p>
   <p>
     <Text>
-      By default the <strong>&lt;Text /&gt;</strong> component does not render any styling so it can inherit styles of its parent.
+      By default the <strong>Text</strong> component does not render any styling so it can inherit styles of its parent.
     </Text>
   </p>
 </div>